taskjs/spec/README.md

 }
 ```

-When task is sync, `done` is optional.
+When task is sync, `done` could be optional.

 ```js
 // syncTask.js